CNRS-DSI-Dev/dashboard/README.md

 * `[nbDays]` is the number of days from todays you want datas.
 * `[wantHumanreadable]` allows you to choose if you want human readable values (set to 1) or not (set to 0)

+You may use 'last' as `[nbDays]` value if you want the last extracted stats (ie the one day stats extracted the more recently)

 Human readable values are only possible for total used space, file size per user, size per folder or size per file.
 For example, 2147483647 bytes will be displayed as  2 GB.
 If you set `wantHumanReadable` to 1, a `unit` property will be added to the result, containing the adequate units.